Raewyn Connell

-Raewyn Connell (born 3 January 1944), usually cited as R. W. Connell, is an Australian sociologist.
-She gained prominence as an intellectual of the Australian New Left.
-She was appointed University Professor at the University of Sydney in 2004, and retired from her University Chair on July, 2014.
-She has been Professor Emerita at the University of Sydney since her retirement.
-She is known for the concept of hegemonic masculinity and her book, Southern Theory.
+Raewyn Connell (born 3 January 1944), usually cited as R. W. Connell, is an Australian feminist sociologist and professor emerita at the University of Sydney, mainly known for co-founding the field of masculinity studies and coining the concept of hegemonic masculinity, as well as for her work on Southern theory.

 Life and career

 Connell was born in Sydney, Australia.
-Her father, William Fraser (Bill) Connell (OBE), was a Professor of Education at the University of Sydney for many years, where she focused on educational research and teaching.
+Her father, William Fraser (Bill) Connell (OBE), was a professor of education at the University of Sydney for many years, where she focused on educational research and teaching.
 Her mother, Margaret Lloyd Connell (née Peck) was a high school science teacher.
 Connell has two sisters, Patricia Margaret Selkirk and Helen Connell.

 Connell was educated at Manly and North Sydney High Schools, and has degrees from the University of Melbourne and University of Sydney.
 She has held academic positions at universities in Australia, including being the founding professor of sociology at Macquarie University 1976–1991.

 In the United States Connell was visiting professor of Australian studies at Harvard University 1991–1992, and professor of sociology at University of California Santa Cruz 1992–1995.
 She was a rank-and-file member of the Australian Labor Party until the early 1980s and a trade unionist, currently in the National Tertiary Education Union.
+She has been considered a prominent intellectual of the Australian New Left.